This is a limited version. Please contact the author if you interested in purchasing one at zainurulrahman [at] gmail.com

-I found this text in the book called Ads, info Fads, seek and Consumer Culture by Arthur Asa Berger (2007).
-It’s a really useful book about advertising and in one chapter the author takes the reader step by step to analyzing advertisements (printed and television).
+I found this text in the book called Ads, Fads, and Consumer Culture by Arthur Asa Berger (2007).
+Its a really useful book about advertising and in one chapter the author takes the reader step by step to analyzing advertisements (printed and television).

 ‘Look again and think a head’ by by Nurul Rahman is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 Australia License.

 I was looking at some of my advertisement collections and try, again and again to analyzed it.
 I started with a formal lenses, then change the roles to communication designer’s and then to a researcher.
 It is an interesting process.
 I had experienced and I have to admit that I’m enjoying every minutes of this process.

 It is shocking and frustrating to imagine that everyday we will have to face and sometimes we might consume, images and ton of information each time we walk on the street.
 Accompany by billboard and posters, nearly every second we turn our head around, we look and unconsciously we gather this information in our memory bank.
 At home or sometimes in the cafe or bar, adding to this process we have other media such as television, internet and radio surrounding us.
 Just imagine that!
 How do we as a consumer cope with this?
 Our brain must did an excellent job then, recording and remembering these images and recall it again to view, every time we look at other object and managed to recognized it.